Jump to content

 Why not both?

-Or give it your own twist:
+Or give it your personal twist:

 You can add other text, not just names: